 We call on you to circulate this statement widely to practitioners, policy and law makers throughout the world where your organisation is working, to ensure that increasingly integrated and people-centred systems are put in place, so that all people with diabetes – like Dong-sheng – have access to good quality diabetic eye care.

-Co-author: Johannes Trimmel, Director of Advocacy, IAPB.
+Co-author: Johannes Trimmel, Former Director of Advocacy, IAPB.
 Dong-sheng Wang’s photo courtesy The Fred Hollows Foundation.